djessy5001/luckywheel/readme.md

 By djessy5001
 -------

+Have you ever wanted to reward your players for being active with random loots?
+LuckyWheel is the solution!!

 ### Description:

 LuckyWheel is a spigot plugin that enables the players of the server to spin a wheel